Skip to main content

 Description automatically generated with medium confidence

-However, the potential for AI algorithms to make pricing efficient and optimized does not come without the need for vigilance.
+However, the potential for AI algorithms to optimize pricing does not come without the need for vigilance.
 It is incumbent on companies to maintain and enhance the trust in AI for pricing.
 So how can this be achieved?

-As AI-driven pricing systems rely heavily on vast amounts of data, privacy concerns become paramount.
-For any consumer-related data, the data should be de-identified (i.e., cannot be associated with any particular consumer/reveal their identity).
+As AI-driven pricing systems rely heavily on vast amounts of data, privacy and security concerns become paramount.
 Data privacy laws should be strictly adhered to, and personal data should never be used to calculate pricing recommendations.

 Companies must ensure that their data practices comply with privacy regulations such as GDPR and CCPA, safeguarding customer data against unauthorized access and breaches.

 Organizations, regardless of their sector, are typically risk-averse, especially when it comes to pricing.
 This is understandable.
-Pricing is an emotional decision; no salesperson wants to lose an opportunity over price.
+Pricing decisions are emotional decisions; no salesperson wants to lose an opportunity over price.

 Transitioning from human intuition or spreadsheet-based pricing to AI-informed decisions demands high accuracy.
-The AI-driven price must utilize the latest data, market trends, commodity prices, and competitive benchmarks to ensure optimal and relevant pricing for both the company and the customer.
+That is, the AI must be competent.
+The AI-driven price must utilize the latest data, market trends, commodity prices, and competitive benchmarks to ensure both optimal and market relevance for the company and the customer.
+Moreover, the AI’s high accuracy performance must be consistent, so salespeople can count on it and find it reliable.

-When AI is inaccurate, salespeople lose faith in the system.
-They may revert to outdated practices that could yield short-term sales but ultimately harm the company’s revenue potential and profitability.
+When pricing AI is inaccurate, salespeople lose faith in the system.
+They may revert to outdated practices that could yield short-term sales but ultimately harm the company’s revenue potential.
 This highlights the importance of informed pricing strategies and the real benefit of Responsible AI powering them.

 Deploying AI-based pricing offers only one chance to make a strong first impression.
 Salespeople who consistently close deals with accurately priced offers build confidence in the AI's decision-making process.